musss2003/car-tracker-frontend/HOW_TO_USE_THEME_VARIABLES.md

 ## **Method 2: Global Import (Already Done)**

-The theme is already imported in `App.css`, so variables are available globally:
+The theme is already imported in `main.tsx`, so variables are available globally:

 ```css
 /* In any CSS file, you can directly use: */